 For all members receiving Serious Mental Illness, the provider must attempt a telephonic contact with member, within 24 hours, following any missed appointment.
 If the provider is unable to reach telephonically, a face to face/home visit is completed within 72 hours, following missed appointment.
-These timeframe requirements are the minimum; based on the member's needs, more outreach may be clinically indicated.

-For all members receiving Children's Services, the provider must attempt a telephonic contact, within 24 hours.
-If they are unable to reach the member/guardian, an attempt to make telephonic or face to face contact should be made again within 72 hours and should follow the steps outline under the reengagement section.
+For all members receiving Adult General Mental Health Substance Use, the provider must attempt a telephonic contact, within 24 hours.
+If they are unable to reach the member/guardian, telephonic contact should be made again within 72 hours.